 D Chorus (andante): The ancient law is, Man you must die: so come Lord Jesus.

-The allegro which follows moves into triple time, a possible musical allusion to the Trinity, and the text develops the initial notion----we live, breathe and have our entire being within Him so long as He wills it.
-The writing is both direct and communal, a simple five-note fugue subject passed from S, to A, T and B.
+The allegro which follows moves into triple time, a possible musical allusion to the Trinity, and the text develops the initial notion—-we live, breathe and have our entire being within Him so long as He wills it.
+The writing is direct and communal, a simple five-note fugue subject passing from S to A, T and B.

 Virtually every bar is characterized by flowing quavers in the vocal or instrumental parts or, indeed, both.

 The return to the rhythm of four beats to the bar within a slower tempo (from bar 41) again requires only seven bars, during which the chromatic harmony encapsulates both the dignity and sadness of death and the majesty of God’s will—-in Him we shall die at the right time as He decrees.
 This short section ends on an imperfect cadence, clearly indicating that the narrative is not yet complete.